Big1533/sdl_android_guides/docs/Getting Started With JavaEE/Integration Basics/index.md

 Unfortunately, [there's no way to get a client's IP address using the standard API](https://stackoverflow.com/a/23025059), so localhost is passed to the CustomTransport for now as the transport address (this is only used locally in the library so it is not necessary).

 The `SDLSessionBean` class’s @OnOpen method is where you will start your app, and should call your entry of your application and invoke whatever is needed to start it.
-You need to pass the instantiated CustomTransport object to your application so that the connection can be passed into the SdlManager.
+You need to pass the instantiated `CustomTransport` object to your application so that the connection can be passed into the `SdlManager`.

-The SdlManager will need you to create a CustomTransportConfig, pass in the `CustomTransport` instance from the `SDLSessionBean` instance, then set the `SdlManager` Builder’s transport type to that config.
-This will set your transport type into CUSTOM mode and will use your `CustomTransport` instance to handle the read and write operations.
+The SdlManager will need you to create a `CustomTransportConfig`, pass in the `CustomTransport` instance from the `SDLSessionBean` instance, then set the `SdlManager` Builder’s transport type to that config.
+This will set your transport type into `CUSTOM` mode and will use your `CustomTransport` instance to handle the read and write operations.

 ```java
 // Set transport config. builder is a SdlManager.Builder